sebnil/LaTeX-template-for-Word/README.md

 LaTeX-template-for-Word
 =======================

-Many lack a good template for writing academic lab reports and therefore, I am sharingmy LaTeX like template in Word.
+Many people lack a good template for writing academic lab reports and therefore, I am sharingmy LaTeX like template in Word.
 LaTeX is a typesetting language used primarily in academic environments.
 Characteristics of a LaTeX report is often numbered headings, a special font (computer modern) and wide margins.
 The benefits of LaTeX are numerous but sometimes it can be more time efficient to write the report in Word.